ironsheep/P2-vscode-extensions/TAB-SPECs.md

 #### [UIP2] insert point in white

+Think of this as: *"I clicked between text objects, move the object on the right to the left."*

 The Left edge of the text affected is located by searching RIGHT from cursor.
 All text on the line from this left edge to the right end of the line are affected by the move.

-- The affected text (Left-edge of which was located left of the cursor) and all text to the right is shifted left by one tab stop.
+- The affected text (Left-edge of which was located left of the cursor) and all text to the right is shifted LEFT by one tab stop.
 - If the text would butt into earlier text on the line the moving text will move left but leave one space between the earlier text and the moving text.
 - The cursor will stay where it was unless the moving text interferes.
 It will come to rest at the text left edge if the text affects the location where the cursor started